-Gas-turbine blades have both specifics, complicated designs, and high-temperature materials.
-The blades sometimes have air paths that make their design more complicated and harder to produce.
-Therefore, additive manufacturing seems to be a suitable method of manufacturing these parts, which has been investigated seriously in past years [101-105].
+Therefore, additive manufacturing appears to be a suitable method for manufacturing these parts, which has been investigated seriously in recent years [101-105].

-1. Various Items Influencing the Final AM-Developed Part's Quality
+3.12..
+Various Items Influencing the Final AM-Developed Part's Quality

 An extensive range of different parameters influences the properties of NBSAs.
 On the other hand, a wide variety of elements are used in the composition; this difference in the alloying makes the final properties more complicated.
 Therefore, AM-developed nickel-based parts need to optimize the process parameters, based on the added alloying elements.
-In the past years, much research has been dedicated to the metal additive manufacturing field, but it is not sufficient yet due to the variety of parameters, specifically for nickel.
+In recent years, considerable research has been dedicated to the metal additive manufacturing field; however, it is not yet sufficient due to the variety of parameters, particularly for nickel.

 - a.
 Process parameters of additive manufacturing significantly affect the specimen properties.
 The important parameters are scan velocity, laser power, hatch distance, and layer thicknesses [39, 106-108]. - b.
-The grain structure in NBSAs has an important impact on the part application.
-For high-temperature usage, mostly single crystal and columnar grains are used.
-In AM-developed parts, the structure prefers to form columnar dendrites.
+The grain structure in NBSAs has a significant impact on the part's application.
+For hightemperature applications, single-crystal and columnar grains are primarily used.
+In AMdeveloped parts, the structure prefers to form columnar dendrites.
 When the process parameters are fixed, an equiaxed, columnar, or single-crystal structure can be determined.
-Some process conditions, such as build direction, preheat temperature of powder or substrate, and scan strategy, can help better tailor the desired dendrite structure [36, 37, 109-114].
+Certain process conditions, such as build direction, preheat temperature of the powder or substrate, and scan strategy, can help tailor the desired dendrite structure more effectively [36, 37, 109-114].

-2. Different Types of Powders in the Additive Manufacturing Processes

-Since additive manufacturing is somewhat comparable to the welding process, most research is performed around alloys with acceptable weldability, such as IN718, Waspaloy, and Nimonic263 [115].
-However, it is necessary to mention that the number of usable prevalent powders is not numerous and does not have a wide variety.
+3.13.Different Types of Powders in the Additive Manufacturing Processes comparable to the welding process, most research is performed around alloys with acceptable weldability, such as IN718, Waspaloy, and Nimonic263 [115].
+However, it is necessary to mention that the number of usable prevalent powders is limited and does not have a wide variety.
 Therefore, published papers regarding the additive manufacturing field of the NBSAs are mostly limited to a few specific and conventional grades [35].